QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 ## Ignoring files

-When working with large repositories, and/or a variety of tools that create local files, the Git status page can quickly become a mess filled with files.
+When working with large repositories, and/or a variety of tools that create local files, the Git status page can quickly become filled with files, of which a large portion should not be commited.
 Having to select the right file each time would be an arduous job, and in this scenario the ignore functionality comes into its own.
 Files and/or directories can be ignored based on a pattern, of which the following are useful to remember:

 - `/hello`, the "hello" directory in the root directory is ignored.
 - `hello`, anything named "hello" in the root directory is ignored.
 - `*hello*`, anything that contains "hello" in the root directory is ignored.
 - `**/*hello*`, anything that contains "hello" in any directory is ignored.

-These patterns can be defined the `.gitignore` file, and Git will automatically pick up the items to ignore.
+These patterns can be defined the `.gitignore` file, and Git automatically picks up the items to ignore.
-`git status --ignored` can be used to see the ignored files.
+The `git status --ignored` command can be used to see the ignored files.

 !!! exercise